Xavian-Brooker/skin_cancer_lesion_detection_master/README.md

 This project explains how to classify skin cancer images into benign, intermediate or malignant so that if the cancer is detected early than its almost curable. *Note - You need not to rely on this algorithm as it might be wrong, so if it shows a positive result, kindly contact a nearby dermatologist for confirmation.*

 ## Data Collection ##
 To train the classifier, the images were taken from [ISIS Archive](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery).
 By setting the diagnostic attribute to **benign**, the filtered images were downloaded, then again by changing the attribute to **intermediate('s)** and finally to **malignant**.
 As the main dataset is humoungous, I chose to try this algortihm with just 500 images per class, you can choose to increase the dataset to further increase the accuracy.
+The trimmed (my) version of the dataset is availible [here]().
 The image data was stored in this way -

 `\train`
   `\benign`